Focus on Manufacturing

 WorkOne Northeast provides job search assistance, career guidance, workshops, access to information about occupational skills training, on-the-job training, preparation for pre-employment assessments, and preparation for high school equivalency exams.
 We have employment and training advisors, business services representatives, a RESEA team, and staff to assist veterans.

-How do I know that the LETTER OR TEXT I received is legitimate?
+How do I know that the LETTER I received is legitimate?

-Contact your local WorkOne Northeast career center and let them know you received a letter or text about RESEA.
-They will be able to connect you with a RESEA coordinator to verify the authenticity of the text message.
+Contact your local WorkOne Northeast career center and let them know you received a letter about RESEA.
+They will be able to connect you with a RESEA coach to verify the authenticity of the text message.

 If I am working part-time, do I still have to participate?

 Yes.
 We will work around your part-time work schedule.
-Please contact the RESEA coordinator listed on your letter.
+Please contact the RESEA coach listed on your letter.

 If I am a member of a union hiring hall, do I still have to participate?